ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 Each firewall zone has a list of rules that your firewall will apply to the traffic as it crosses the zone.
 Rules are processed in order, top to bottom, and each rule has 4 parts:

-1. Action - If the traffic meets this rule, take this action.
+1. Operation - If the traffic meets this rule, take this action.
 Actions can be Allow, or Deny.
 2. Source - Where the traffic is coming from.
 3. Destination - Where the traffic is going.
 4. Port Group - Which port the traffic is connecting to.